collindching/Data-Science-Journey/README.md

 - Statistical Inference (Casella and Berger)
 - SQLZoo

-Project:
+Projects:
-1. Analyzing cryptocurrency exchange volume
+- Analyzing cryptocurrency exchange volume

 ## Thing I'd like to work on